TaTooKa/froth/docs/source/pages/dyingsun.rst

 Gear
 ~~~~

-Metal is too scarce to use as coin.
+Metal is too scarce in the deserts of the Dying Sun to be used as coin.
 Wastelanders use gems (◈) for currency.
 You begin with d6 ◈.

 MATERIALS
 ^^^^^^^^^